-Learners must always ensure they are following the uniform policy around the academy; this includes:
+Learners must always ensure they are following the uniform policy around the school; this includes:

-- Making sure they are wearing their tie at all times. - Ensuring their shirt is tucked in to his/her skirt or trousers all the way around. - Ensuring their blazer sleeves are not rolled or pushed up. - Wearing their blazer.
-Blazers may only be removed if given permission by a member of staff. - Ensuring their coat is not worn inside the academy building. - Only wearing academy shoes around the academy trainers are for P.E. lessons only.
+- · making sure they are wearing their tie at all times - ensuring their shirt is tucked in to his/her skirt or trousers all the way around - ensuring their blazer sleeves are not rolled or pushed up - that they are wearing their blazer.
+Blazers may only be removed if given permission by a member of staff. - ensuring their coat is not worn inside the school building - only wearing school shoes around school trainers are for P.E. lessons only.